EI2030/Low-power-E-Paper-OS/README.md

 "If two bodies exert forces on each other, these forces have the same magnitude but opposite directions."
 3rd Law of Motion.

-If the world designates an inane on one's ability to communicate, it will receive an equal an opposite humiliation.
+If the world designates an inane restriction on one's ability to communicate, it will receive an equal and opposite humiliation.
 If you set the dosage, I produce a satire of equal efficacy.

 3-4-2026